HealthReact Privacy Policy

 - audit logs related to authorization, synchronization, and revocation.

 OAuth tokens are used only to access the data authorised by the participant and only for the purposes described in this Privacy Policy and the relevant study documentation.
+Access and refresh tokens are encrypted before being stored, and the encryption keys are managed separately from the token database.

 4.7 Technical, security, and audit data